rubenwardy/minetest_modding_book/_en/quality/common_mistakes.md

 -- Correct!
 Item stack is set
 ```

 The behaviour of callbacks is slightly more complicated.
-Modifying an itemstack you
+Modifying an `ItemStack` you
 are given will change it for the caller too, and any subsequent callbacks.
 However,
 it will only be saved in the engine if the callback caller sets it.